-During the past months we have been working with UK government (e.g. the Department for Business, Energy and Industrial Strategy, the Department for Exiting the European Union and the Department for International Trade) and other parties as appropriate, such as the European institutions, CEN and CENELEC regarding our role in the development of European standards.
+During the past months we have been working with UK government (e.g. the Department for Business, Energy and Industrial Strategy, the Department for Exiting the European Union and the Department for International Trade) and other parties as appropriate, in particular CEN, CENELEC and their memebers regarding our role in the development of European standards.
 This work will continue during the negotiation period that now follows the triggering of Article 50.

 Remaining as a full member would bring maximum benefit to the UK economy and society in its new status outside the EU because reciprocity of market access with European countries and the maintenance of a unified domestic market structure across the UK facilitate trade and reduce complexity for SMEs and consumers, ultimately saving time, money and effort whilst ensuring product quality and safety.
 For more information click here to download 'What Brexit means for industry standards'(PDF).